Dasees/PerfectNumbers/README.md

 	  @Produces(MediaType.APPLICATION_JSON)
 	  @Path("/{number1}/{number2}")
 	  public List<PerfectNumber> getListOfPerfectNumbers (@PathParam("number1") long number1,@PathParam("number2") long number2)
+• PerfectNumberResource : Class has been created with 2 methods:

+  public boolean checkPerfectNumber(long number):
+  This method is used to check if provided number is perfect or not.
+Logic has been written to find the divisors of provided number , sum all the divisor values, check this       value against the input number.

+  public List<PerfectNumber> getListOfPerfectNumbers(long number1, long number2):
+  This method is used to provide the list of perfect numbers within given range of input numbers.
+Both numbers in the range are included in computing perfect number list.
 • PerfectNumber : POJO class for perfect number object.
 • PerfectNumberTest: Class has been created for Junit testing of perfect number functionality.